ashur/notification-demo/src/pages/apple.md

     name: "@anvision"
 tags: ["pages", "photos"]
 ---

-An apple is an edible fruit produced by an apple tree (Malus domestica).
-Apple trees are cultivated worldwide and are the most widely grown species in the genus Malus.
-The tree originated in Central Asia, where its wild ancestor, Malus sieversii, is still found today.
+> An apple is an edible fruit produced by an apple tree (_Malus domestica_).
+Apple trees are cultivated worldwide and are the most widely grown species in the genus _Malus_.
+The tree originated in Central Asia, where its wild ancestor, _Malus sieversii_, is still found today.
 Apples have been grown for thousands of years in Asia and Europe and were brought to North America by European colonists.